Gezine/PS4-P3Rfix/README.md

 # PS4-P3Rfix
-Cheat file that enables 60fps and disables motion blur.
+PS4 Persona 3 Reload cheat file that enables 60fps and disables motion blur.
 Make sure to enable "Enable Auto-Apply on Game Start" cheat option at GoldHEN or any other HEN.

 Supported version are